sander/hierarchical-deterministic-keys/keys.md

 This document specifies the algorithms and protocols to apply Hierarchical Deterministic Keys (HDKs) for managing proof of possession keys and for issuing and releasing documents.
 It is designed to be applicable to profiles of [[ISO18013-5]], [[draft-OpenID4VP]], [[draft-OpenID4VCI]] and [[draft-ietf-oauth-selective-disclosure-jwt]].

-Security objectives are:
+Security and privacy objectives are:

 - **Parent-Binding**: Enable a issuer to issue an attestation that includes a public proof of possession [[RFC7800]] key with the corresponding private key being secured in the same device as the one that secures the key material included in the document used during authentication to the issuer.
+When used with a device key pair that is protected against key extraction, this objective achieves what is in some literature called “Unforgeability” and “Non-Transferability”.
 - **Reader-Unlinkability**: Readers cannot use the proof of possession key to determine if an attribute presentation belongs to the same identity subject as a previous attribute presentation.
 In practice, with today’s supported cryptography, this implies that each issued attestation includes a unique one-time-use proof of possession key, which prevents correlation across presentations.
+This objective is in some literature called “Unlinkability with respect to Relying Parties”.
 - **Weak-Issuer-Unlinkability**: Potentially colluding issuers cannot determine if an attestation issued by one issuer describes the same identity subject as another attestation issued by another issuer on the basis of any proof of possession key (i.e., both the key the issuer saw when authenticating the holder, and the key the issuer includes in the issued attestation).
+This objective is in some literature called “Unlinkability with respect to Identity Providers” or “Unobservability”.
 - **Plausible-Deniability**: Readers cannot prove to others that the holder presented certain attributes.
 In practice, with today’s supported cryptography, this implies the use of symmetric cryptography between the holder and the reader.

-Security objectives are not:
+- **Issuer-Unforgeability**: Issuers cannot use another issuer’s document presentation to forge a new presentation.
+This objective is in some literature [[ePrint2021-963]] called “existential unforgeability under chosen message and epoch attack” or EUF-CMEA.

+The following are not security and privacy objectives for HDK:

-- **Strong-Issuer-Unlinkability**: HDK does not protect against an issuer correlating multiple attribute presentations to a single identity subject.
-HDK assumes the use of qualified electronic seals, which in practice with today’s supported cryptography be blinded afterwards for presentation.
+- **Strong-Issuer-Unlinkability**: HDK does not protect against an issuer correlating attribute presentations to a single identity subject.
+HDK assumes the use of qualified electronic seals, which in practice with today’s supported cryptography cannot be blinded afterwards for presentation.
+Therefore, an issuer could use the seal as a trace identifier.
+This objective is in some literature called “Unlinkability with respect to Identity Providers and Relying Parties” or “Untraceability”.

+The following security and privacy objectives are not in scope for HDK, but could be achieved in a scheme that includes HDK:

+- **Selective-Disclosure**: Holders can decide what information to disclose to readers, for example by applying [[ISO18013-5]] or [[draft-ietf-oauth-selective-disclosure-jwt]].
+- **Pseudonymous-Authentication**: Holders can securely authenticate towards different readers with different pseudonymous idnetifiers.
+This is not an objective of HDK itself, but HDK can be combined with other schemes to achieve this objective.
+- **Unconditional-Privacy**: Even when given a powerful quantum computer or unlimited computing power, attackers could not break the scheme’s privacy objectives.
+As long as no proof of association between keys is given, this holds for the listed privacy objectives.
+This objective is in some literature called “Everlasting Privacy”.

 With HDKs, it is feasible to manage many unique proof of possession keys in a digital identity wallet that is backed by a secure cryptographic device.
 Such devices often are not capable of the operations required to manage many related keys.
 This specification applies the Asynchronous Remote Key Generation algorithm [[draft-bradleylundberg-cfrg-arkg]] to this problem.
 For every issuance of a batch of reader-unlinkable documents, the user proves possession of a parent key applies ARKG with the issuer using ephemeral keys to efficiently create many child keys.
 The ARKG and blinded authentication algorithms can be executed within the general-purpose execution environment of the wallet solution, delegating only operations upon a single device key to the secure cryptographic device.